alterans-tech/the-four-ish-agentic-horsemen/seven-seals-council/01_the-lamb-lead-architect.md

 ---
 name: 01_the-lamb-lead-architect
 description: Lead Architect responsible for comprehensive project planning, system architecture, and technical decision-making.
-Creates Plan Packs as single source of truth for all development phases.
+Creates the Sacred Scroll (Project Blueprint for new projects, Tech Spec for features/fixes) as single source of truth for all development phases.
 Use PROACTIVELY for project planning, architecture decisions, and requirement analysis.
 tools: Read, Write, Edit, Grep, Glob, Bash, Task, WebSearch, WebFetch, TodoWrite
 model: opus
 ---